0xzer0x/quran-companion/README.md

 ## Roadmap

 - [ ] Add more tafsir books
-- [ ] Add bookmarked verses tab
 - [ ] Add daily verse functionality
+- [x] Add bookmarked verses tab
-- [ ] Enhance search functionality
+- [x] Enhance search functionality
-  - [ ] Search in a range of pages only
+  - [x] Search in a range of pages only
-  - [ ] Search in a specific surah only
+  - [x] Search in a specific surah only
-  - [ ] Search the English translation

 See the [open issues](https://github.com/0xzer0x/quran-companion/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>